tum-ens/urbs/doc/implementdoc/equ-process.rst

 **process** sheet.
 This is done only until the variable process throughput :math:`\tau_{yvpt}` reaches the minimum load value and only while increasing the process throughput :math:`\tau_{yvpt}`.
-The mathematical explanation of this rule is given in :ref:`theory-min`.
+The mathematical explanation of this rule is given in :ref:`theory-AP`.

 In script ``AdvancedProcesses.py`` the constraint process starting ramp-up rule is defined and calculated by the following code fragment: